 Who Is Hive For?

 Hive is a tool built for companies of all sizes in all industries who are looking to improve productivity and process management.
-Teams powered by Hive include: Uber, WeWork, IBM, Starbucks, Essence, Omnicom, Compass and The Economist.
+Teams powered by Hive include: Uber, Google, IBM, Starbucks, Essence, Omnicom, Compass and The Economist.
 Learn more about how the Starbucks design team uses Hive to open stores faster than ever here.

 What Challenges Does Hive Help Solve?

 Here are a few of the top benefits that the Hive project management tool is designed to deliver to project teams.